ntaneja1985/DesignPatterns/README.md

 - Its primary goal is to reduce the complexity of communication between multiple objects by introducing a mediator: a central hub that handles interactions among these objects.
 - Think of a Facebook group.
 Members don't directly message each other: they post in the group, and the group handles distribution.
 Similarly, in software, the mediator coordinates interactions.
 - Mediator Class acts like a traffic police
+- Promotes loose coupling..makes the system easy to maintain and extend
 - Lets say we have an accounting application, an inventory application and billing application.
 If we call class billing it needs to make an entry into accounting or inventory needs to talk to accounting and billing
 - This interaction becomes complex very quickly
 - So we introduce a mediator in-between them